55 homes located in the Bedfont & Feltham areas of the London Borough of Hounslow.

 To access the Members' Area you need to be a member of this co-op.
 Please log in with the User Name and Password which has been issued to all members by Co-op Homes.
 If you have forgotten this or are a new user please contact us.

 If you would like to raise a complaint, please see a copy of the co-op's current policy below in 'related files'.
-Please note this policy is currently being reviewed by the Management Committee as a priority to ensure compliance with the Housing Ombudsman Complaints Code 2020.
-The self-assessment form is also still be completed by the Management Committee at this time.
+This policy has been reviewed in 2021 to ensure compliance with the Housing Ombudsman Complaints Code 2020.
+The self-assessment form is also included in the files to evidence compliance.
 If you have any questions about this, please contact us.

 First West End appearance